Netflix/msl/src/examples/java/mslcli/readme.txt

-Initial implementation of MSL Command Line Interface.
+MSL Command Line Interface.

 This implementation is very basic by intent.
-Comments / suggestions are welcome to decide in which direction this project needs to go and which additional features will be most beneficial.
+MSL server is a simple ECHO server accepting arbitrary inputs.

-MSL server is a simple ECHO server.
-Passing JSON-formatted payloads and implementing data abstraction layer for marshalling/unmarshalling payload was not viewed as essential goal, because it does not help in understanding of MSL core, and MSL messages can carry arbitrary data.
+Passing JSON-formatted payloads and implementing data abstraction layer for payload marshalling/unmarshalling was not viewed as an essential goal, because it does not help in understanding of MSL core; MSL messages in general can carry arbitrary payload data.

-To run MSL CLI:
+To build MSL CLI:
 % cd mslcli
 % ./build.sh